asyncapi/website/pages/blog/websocket-part1.md

 - Do you like when a user interface updates without page refresh?
 - Do you like it when your client app knows there are updates available for display?

-It's what WebSocket is for.
+That is what WebSocket is for.
 You establish a connection between client and server, a long-living connection.
-Through such a connection, client can send a stream of messages to the server, and this is possible the other way around at the same time.
+Through such a connection, the client can send a stream of messages to the server, and this is possible the other way around at the same time.

 One could say: _I don't need WebSocket to achieve that.
 I could just set up a data pulling with REST API.
 Just ask the API every few seconds if there are updates._

 Sadly this is not a joke.
 Engineers do it.
-Some engineers just take shortcuts, mostly because deadlines hunt them.
+Some engineers just take shortcuts, mostly because deadlines hunt them down.

 HTTP pulling was presented very well in Shrek's famous _Are we there yet?_ scene.